Slow Cooker Black Bean Soup

 There is so much good stuff packed into this soup, just wait until you taste it!

 Besides pre-soaked, dried black beans, it has carrots, tomatoes, jalapenos, onion, garlic, canned green chiles, cilantro, and lots of warm spices.
+They say to eat the rainbow!

 After the soup has finished cooking, blend it to your desired consistency and add your favorite toppings!